MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 _Missing Fields_

-A missing field, meaning a row that contains fewer columns (delimiters) than the header column will be treated the same as if it were an empty string.
+A missing field, meaning a row that contains fewer columns than the header column will be treated the same as if it were an empty string.
 Missing fields can be identified by comparing the RowFieldCount to FieldCount.

 _Extra Fields_